Topics:

 Approved Early Mathematics Assessments

 To support early identification and targeted instruction, the Iowa Department of Education has published a vetted list of mathematics screening and progress monitoring tools for students in grades K–6.
 These tools meet the technical requirements outlined in House File 784 and are designed to support local implementation of MTSS.
-Beginning in the 2025–26 school year, all districts must administer an approved screener three times annually and use an approved tool for progress monitoring.
+Beginning in the 2025–26 school year, all districts must administer an approved screener three times annually and use an approved progress-monitoring tool.

 Back to top